 There May Be More Than One Policy

-A serious crash may involve more than one policy, more than one insurer, and more than one source of financial responsibility.
+A serious crash may involve more than one policy, more than one insurer, and more than one path to financial responsibility.
 This episode explains why the first policy named is not always the full picture and why written disclosure and early investigation matter.

 Why people assume there is only one policy